 One of the first things that you should pack in your bag in prep for the journey is a good, high-quality pillow.
 A pillow will give you support around your neck and back far better than an airline seat.
 With an airline seat, your neck will be too far back to be comfortable, and you won’t get a good night’s rest.
 With a pillow, you can adjust your position to your liking and guarantee yourself some peaceful sleep.

-By contrast, an Everlasting memory foam travel pillow forms to the shape of your neck, which can help you stay comfortable for hours on end.
+By contrast, memory foam travel pillows form to the shape of your neck, which can help you stay comfortable for hours on end.
 It offers side support and stops your head from being pushed forward or back.
 This is exactly what you need, and what airline seats don’t offer you regarding comfort.

 Something else you might not have thought of to help improve the quality of your trip is to invest in the added comfort of a footrest.
 Footrests are that little extra bit of comfort that you didn’t know you needed.
 By the way, we don’t mean a full-on footrest like you’d find as part of the furniture back home—but a smaller, cushioned footrest that’s going to give your feet something comfortable to perch on.